 Estimate | ![]() |

-The first radiator emblem that was mounted on top of the radiator shell was seen in 1909.
-It was a honeycomb emblem made in the same style as the NAG ( Neue Automobil Gesellschaft ).
+Here you see the small OPEL automobile with honeycomb emblem made in the same style as the NAG ( Neue Automobil Gesellschaft ).

 Finally the famous OPEL EYE ("Opel Auge") was designed by the Grand Duke of Hesse in 1910.